bicpi/deployer/README.md

 You'll need the following software installed on your server:

+* OS: *nix
 * PHP > 5.3.2
 * rsync
 * ssh

-For the recommended way of installation you may also need
+For the recommended way of installation you may also need to install
 * git
 * wget

-Deployer depends on some third party software.
-All dependencies are usally resolved and installed by Composer.
+Deployer depends on some Symfony components.
+All dependencies are usally resolved and installed by Composer as you'll see below.

 ### Clone the git repository